Homestead Survival: How To Master Plan Your Own Safe Haven

 1. Determine where you are going to bug out to Private or Public land.

 2. Decide on your homestead survival shelter options and build or buy what you can afford.
-Maybe you want to build a cabin but have a camper for now (just in case) until that dream becomes a reality.
-Great, always have your future plans and goals, and you’re “if today’s the day” plan.
+Maybe you want to build a cabin, but have a camper for now (just in case) until that dream becomes a reality.
+Great.
+Always have your plans and goals and you’re “if today’s the day” plan.

 You can start small.